pattrishcia/pattrishcia/README.md

 Just a warning, that girl isn't someone who you should care too much about.

 She will cause trouble again and again because she overthink too much.
 Am i right?
+Hahaha

 But hey, if you're not discouraged by that then go on, do whatever you want...